Submerged Compute + Aquatic Field Research

 Submerged cooling Waterproof compute enclosures designed for quarry-basin deployment.

-Site accountability Monitoring and restoration remain part of the infrastructure plan.
+Site accountability Monitoring and measurable do-no-harm standards remain part of the infrastructure plan.

 Regional context Kentucky Lake, TVA water systems, and surrounding public land shape the work.